 Its been a few months since I ended my summer of hiking and re-inserted myself back into the matrix.
 The transition between trail life and city life is always a unique experience and as much as I’d like to say that trail life is better, I can’t.
 Both lifestyles have pros and cons and I’ve learned to appreciate the opportunities that each offers.

 When it comes to the trail, there’s a saying: hike your own hike.
 I knew the phrase but it took a while to figure out what “my hike ” was.
 When I first started my adventures in long-distance hiking I was heavily influenced by the American style of hiking: light and fast.
-Information on topic was in abundance and it seemed every long-distance hiker followed that approach.
+Information on topic was in abundance and it seemed that every long-distance hiker followed that approach.
 I was sold and jumped on the bandwagon.

 In 2016, I set out to hike the Great Divide Trail one more time but this time with a different mindset.
 I wanted to experience the Rockies and not simply hike through them.
 I ditched the light and fast style.
 I carried more gear and hiked a slower pace.
 It turned out to be a great year and for the first time I walked away from the trail feeling energized.
 I knew then that I made the right choice.

 I took the success of that year and carried it over to this past summer.
 I hiked even slower and carried even more gear.
 I let curiosity and adventure lead the way.
 I planned my summer as I did in previous years but left room for exploration.
 Most of my hikes followed forgotten trails and cross-country routes.
 I took a while to adjust but once I figured out how to deal with cross-country travel and understood its limitations, I gained a confidence and freedom that I never experienced before.
 In an odd way, I had come full circle.
 I was hiking the way I had hiked before I started long-distance hiking.
 Exploration and nature took precedence once again.
 It wasn’t about hiking from point A to B but about the experience of everything in between.
-I had found my hike…or maybe rediscovered what I had lost.
+I had found my hike…or maybe rediscovered it.

 The label of thru-hiker no longer seems fitting but then again neither does backpacker or mountaineer.
 I find myself somewhere in between.
 A hybrid of the three.